 Vitamin D: The Foundation of Bone Growth

-- Low vitamin D reduces calcium absorption by up to 30–40%
+- Low vitamin D reduces calcium absorption by roughly 30–40%

 - Fortified orange juice